icme/cme257-advanced-julia/class/class1/worksheet1.md

 ### Files

-9. How would you load a file? (try class1.csv)
+9. How would you load a file? (try class1.csv) (You may need to import a package for this.)
 10. How would you run a script? (try class1.jl)
 11. How can you print to a file?